tidev/titanium-docs/docs/api/modules/cloudpush.md

 persisted to the device settings (just like Ti.App.Properties), the most recent value you set will always be used.

 ## TiApp.xml
-The constants this module uses can be overriden in your tiapp.xml, as follows:
+The constants this module uses can be overridden in your tiapp.xml, as follows:

 ### acs-push-api-url, acs-push-api-url-production, acs-push-api-url-development
 Specifies which ACS api url is used.